Test elements in equal characteristic semianalytic algebras: Test Elements in Characteristic 0

 The Artin-Rotthaus theorem is also a consequence of N\'eron-Popescu desingularization \cite[Theorem 1.1]{Swan1998}. \begin{thm} Let $f:A\to B$ be a ring homomorphism.
 Then $f$ is flat with geometrically regular fibers if and only if $B$ is a filtered colimit of smooth $A$-algebras. \end{thm}

 We first note that maps in the Artin-Rotthaus theorem are not necessarily injective.
-Also the Krull dimension of the algebras occurring in the direct limit may be arbitrarily large.
-So in most cases, we study the height of ideals generated by certain elements, rather than the Krull dimension of the quotient ring.
+Furthermore, when $n > 0$, the Krull dimension of the algebras occurring in the direct limit must become arbitrarily large for large indices.
+This is because the fraction field of $K\ps{\seq{x}{n}}$ has infinite transcendence degree over $K(\seq{x}{n})$.
+If an algebra in the direct limit system has $m$ elements whose images in $K\ps{\seq{x}{n}}$ are algebraically independent over $K(\seq{x}{n})$, then the Krull dimension of that algebra must be at least $m+n$.
+Because of this dimension blow-up, we will primarily study the height of ideals generated by certain elements in these algebras, rather than the Krull dimension of the quotient rings.

 We will be able to preserve many properties while passing to a larger algebra, i.e., these properties will hold for all algebras occurring after a certain index $\nu$.